littleroot/webgen/README.md

 ### The `Roots` method

 The generated component types satisfy this Go interface.
+(The interface type is not defined in this package; you may define it yourself if you wish.)

 ```go
 type Component interface {